ryzaer/ini-style-php-router/README.Database.md

 ```php
 $db = $self->dbConnect();
 ```
-Or you can manage multiple server in you config file like this:
+You can also manage multiple servers by defining them in your config file like this:
 ```ini
 [database]
 user = root